Bad Ass (film): Release

-Production was completed by May 2011.
 SC Films picked up sales rights to the film with plans to present it to buyers at the Cannes Film Festival.
 The film has been sold to Wild Bunch for distribution in Germany and to Pinnacle Films for distribution in Australia.
 Subsequently, distribution arrangements were made with Samuel Goldwyn Films for USA theatrical release on April 13, 2012, as well as 20th Century Fox for ancillary rights and international all media distribution.

 Sequels

 Two sequels have been released.
 The first, Bad Ass 2: Bad Asses, was released in 2014, and co-starred Danny Glover.
-Trejo and Glover were paired again for the third film, Bad Asses on the Bayou, which was released on March 6, 2015.
+Trejo and Glover were paired again for the third film, Bad Asses on the Bayou, released on March 6, 2015.

 Reception

 Reviews of the film were mostly negative, with some news articles wondering if the film was actually real or a hoax.
 Vulture's Sarah Benned commented on the preview, saying "This trailer for Bad Ass (loosely based on this viral video) is either a parody, the trailer for a parody, or just an excuse to make Danny Trejo beat people up while wearing a fanny pack.
 It's your call."
-Cinema Blend has compared the trailer to Trejo's initially mock-trailer for Machete, saying "This could be a spoof trailer sandwiched in the middle of a Grindhouse sequel.
+Cinema Blend compared the trailer to Trejo's mock-trailer for Machete, saying "This could be a spoof trailer sandwiched in the middle of a Grindhouse sequel.
 Then again, that worked for Machete, so why couldn't it kick-start Bad Ass, as well?"

-In his review of the film, Los Angeles Times critic Mark Olsen stated, "It's often difficult to tell what's bad on purpose or just badly handled.
+Los Angeles Times critic Mark Olsen stated, "It's often difficult to tell what's bad on purpose or just badly handled.
 Perhaps it is just difficult to compete with the strange spontaneity of something like a viral video; the way it takes on its own momentum may be something that can't be replicated."

-According to the film review website Rotten Tomatoes, which gave the film a 20% approval rating, the film received 4 negative reviews against 1 positive one.
+On Rotten Tomatoes, the film has a 20% approval rating, based on reviews from 5 critics.